heartrithm/heart_token/README.md

 HeartRithm aims to be a "regenerative engine for social impact" by scaling up to 50% of our revenues to be driven to social impact causes.

+### Technical notes

+* We use [OpenZeppelin](https://openzeppelin.com/)'s standard libraries for ERC20 functionality, version 4.2
+* We also use OpenZeppelins implementation of ERC20Votes was use for the governance functionality
+* We chose to use the "COMP" compatible version, ERC20VotesComp, to be be compatible with industry tooling

 ## Contract details

 * [Contract on Etherscan](https://etherscan.io/token/0xa0ab59f5911dd47d774719504ca195474cdaf3fa)